Kristof89Szabo/milestonetwothree/src/main/java/com/exam/micronaut/MICRONAUTREADME.md

 ### Micronaut Validation

+Our goal to validate early as possible (controller layer).

-To be able to perform HTTP requests validation we should first include the following dependencies to our `pom.xml`:
+Micronaut has a build in validation framework (package `javax.validation`) or/and Micronaut has another validation library, for that we should first include the following dependencies to our `pom.xml`:

 ```xml